Ben-NIU/HDExaminer-Assistant/Readme.md

 ## HDExaminer Assistant: *H/DX Easy Plotting*
-A web application aiming to "make life easier" for people who struggle to exact data (and plot kinetic curves) from the **ginormous data table** output by HDExaminer.
+A web application aiming to "make life easier" for people who struggle to extract data (and plot kinetic curves) from the **ginormous data table** output by HDExaminer.
 Wondering what the HDExmainer output looks like?
 See below:

 ![Alt text](pics/huge_mass.png?raw=true "Optional Title")